Physical and Life Sciences

 Prerequisites: CHM 601, Algebra II and department consent

-This capstone course is designed to introduce students to the different engineering disciplines and challenges of Jordan while teaching them engineering design principles through project-based learning.
-Students work on projects targeting different challenges of Jordan, in close coordination with the instructor in a research capstone type of class.
+This capstone-like course is designed to introduce students to the different engineering disciplines and challenges of Jordan while teaching them engineering design principles through project-based learning.
+Students work on projects targeting different challenges of Jordan, working closely with the instructor and consultants.

 Prerequisites: Pre-Calculus (or Accelerated Pre-Calculus) and PHY 501 Physics